jwongpha/WBS/README.md

 of each task.
 The PDF is created client-side using jsPDF, so no additional setup is required.

+Use **Export Gantt as PDF** to save the timeline.
+The Gantt chart is rendered with Mermaid and converted to a PDF using the svg2pdf.js plugin.

 ### Duplicating Tasks

 Select one or more rows in the task table and click the copy icon that appears